A dog personality test is a great way of knowing not only what your pooch is like now, but also what the future holds.

-Dog personality as a model for human personality change
+Dog personality traits as a model for how a person changes

-By knowing more about dogs’ typical patterns of personality development throughout different life stages, it becomes easier to identify older dogs with potential age-related impairments.
+These findings, which tell us more about dogs’ typical patterns of development throughout different life stages, make it easier to identify older dogs with potential age-related impairments.

-“Dogs are already recognized as a natural model for human cognitive ageing,” said co-author Eniko Kubinyi, “and our results suggest that similar rules govern the age-related changes in both human and dog personality.”
+“Dogs are already recognized as a natural model for human cognitive ageing,” said co-author Eniko Kubinyi, “and our results suggest that similar rules govern the age-linked changes in both human and dog personality.”

 Future directions: more breeds